asresgamu/alx-zero_day/0x03-git/README.md

-This is the second git task
+This is the second git task, OK amazing I made a change on my readme comment.